supratikchatterjee16/academia/technology/index.md

 There are 2 classification systems relevant:

 - North American Classification System(NAICS) - classifies industries
-- International Stadard Classification of Education(ISCED) - classifies fields of education or training
+- International Standard Classification of Education(ISCED) - classifies fields of education or training

 ## ISCED-F 2013